burnol-math/irwin/README.md

 ## Description

-*This README was last updated on October 13, 2025.*

 This repository is to document implementations of the formulas from the February 2024 article
 [Measures for the summation of Irwin series](https://arxiv.org/abs/2402.09083)